This is an ode to my past self

 I am writing to you six years from your future.
 Considering how much older I am now, writing this is supposed to be easy, but I do not know how to start.
 I wish I still had your writing prowess; you were always incredible with a pen and paper.

-Six years is just a short time for others, but ours felt so long.
-I am still trying to figure out how to break everything down for you slowly, but I’m trying my best not to overwhelm you.
+Six years is a short time for others, but ours felt so long.
+I am still trying to figure out how to break everything down for you, but I'm trying my best not to overwhelm you.
 But here it goes:

 View this post on Instagram